 The Businesses of Saint-Gobain Group in India are housed in two large entities, Grindwell Norton Limited (GNO), a publicly traded company and Saint-Gobain India Pvt.
-Ltd. (SGI) and a few smaller entities:
+Ltd. (SGI).

 GNO, a company listed on the Bombay and National Stock Exchanges, pioneered the manufacture of grinding wheels in India in 1941.
 Saint-Gobain currently holds 51.66% of the equity capital of GNO.
 Today, GNO’s businesses include: Abrasives, Silicon Carbide, High Performance Refractories, Performance Plastics and ADFORS.
 The Delegation (Country Head) office, the Project Engineering Group and SG INDEC (the captive India IT Development Centre for the Saint-Gobain Group globally) are also part of GNO.

 GNO’s subsidiary, Saint-Gobain Ceramic Materials Bhutan Pvt.
 Ltd., manufactures Silicon Carbide.
 GNO holds 70% of the equity of the company.

 Saint-Gobain India Pvt.
 Ltd. houses the following businesses: Crystals, Glass and Glass Solutions, Gyproc, SEFPRO, Sekurit and Weber.

 Saint-Gobain Research India Pvt.
 Ltd. houses the Group’s transversal R & D Centre (one of eight such centres spread around the world).

 Saint-Gobain Sekurit India Ltd., a company listed on the Bombay Stock Exchange, is in the automotive glass business and manufactures glazings primarily for commercial vehicles and 3-wheeler OEMs and for the replacement market.
 Saint-Gobain holds 75% of the equity capital of the company.